- These are desires that people have or strive to satisfy e.g. thirst is a desire for drink

 - These are inputs needed in the production process in order to produce what is required to satisfy human wants.

-- They are the means which production and provision of goods and services is made possible.
+- They are the means by which production and provision of goods and services is made possible.

 Types of economic resources